m-kovalsky/Tabular/README.md

 Running this script opens a program within [Tabular Editor](https://tabulareditor.com/ "Tabular Editor") that allows you to create or modify perspectives akin to the way it is done in SQL Server Development Tools (SSDT).
 It also gives you a tree-view of all the objects that are in a perspective relative to all the objects in the model.

+### Report Level Measures

+Want to migrate measures created within a Power BI Desktop report to your tabular model?
+This script does exactly that.
+Setting the 'createMeasures' parameter to 'true' will create the measures in the model file within Tabular Editor.
+Setting this paramter to 'false' will dynamically generate C# code which can be copied and executed in order to create the measures in a model.

 ### [Vertipaq Annotations](https://www.elegantbi.com/post/vertipaqintabulareditor "Vertipaq Annotations")

 Run this script against a live-connected model to save [Vertipaq Analyzer](https://www.sqlbi.com/tools/vertipaq-analyzer/ "Vertipaq Analyzer") statistics as annotations on model objects.
 These annotations may be referenced to create Best Practice Analyzer rules for your model.
 See the link below for more info on [Tabular Editor](https://tabulareditor.com/ "Tabular Editor")'s [Best Practice Analyzer](https://docs.tabulareditor.com/Best-Practice-Analyzer.html "Best Practice Analyzer").